empathic-ai/altimit/README.md

 Essentially, Altimit is a networking framework.
 But it is also a set of features built <i>around</i> that framework to interface with other systems in a maximally useful way.
 These features include:

-• Distributed computing: Built-in mesh networking for managing large-scale simulations.
+• Distributed computing: Built-in mesh networking for creating large-scale simulations.

 • Serialization: Efficiently cache network data.